-A column, be it on a front porch, grand entryway, or other covered overhang, seems like it should be an uncomplicated way to add some elegance to a project.
+A column, be it on a front porch, grand entryway, or other covered overhangs, seems like it should be an uncomplicated way to add some elegance to a project.
 With all the strange terminology and different expressions thrown around it sometimes can feel like that is not the case.
 We are here to assure you that a column is a simple way to immediately dress up your project.
 The list below outlines 15 of the most common terms regarding columns.
 While we are looking from the aluminum column perspective, many of these terms are universal to all column varieties.
 If you are looking to add an extra layer to your project, check out our list of 20 common railing terms….and if you are ready to dig extra deep don’t forget our list of 12 key construction terms.

 1. Column: An upright pillar, generally cylindrical or square, supporting an overhang, arch, or other structure.
 Can be made of numerous different materials but most commonly are found as aluminum, fiberglass, stone/concrete, PVC, or wood.

 2. Cap/Capital: A generally square item that fits around, and attaches to, the top portion of the column.
-The cap/capital serves multiple purposes including: completing the architectural look of the column, keeping dirt and unwanted debris from falling inside the column, and adding a decorative element to the column (if desired).
+The cap/capital serves multiple purposes including completing the architectural look of the column, keeping dirt and unwanted debris from falling inside the column, and adding a decorative element to the column (if desired).

 3. Base: A similar item as a cap/capital except that it is intended to be placed at the bottom of the column instead of the top.
 Oftentimes a base and cap can be interchangeable in terms of their position.

 4. Column Stave: A full-length section of a column that snaps together (or is alternatively fastened) with other 2-4 similar sections to create the full column.
 A column may be sent as staves in order to prevent shipping damage and maintain wrap-around capabilities